 CBD is available to take in many forms.
 People may buy hemp CBD ‘flower’ that is very high in the compound and smoke it just as they would the flower of high-THC cannabis.
 Some prefer to put it in vaporizers, and many drop the oil from a tincture under their mouth.
 Edibles have the distinct advantage of being a 'flame-free' way to consume CBD.
 During a global pandemic caused by a respiratory illness, it is understandable that many consumers have been making the shift to consuming smokeless CBD.
 Many also find the dosing and effects very controllable and consistent if you’re buying certified, lab-tested hemp extract instead of the litany of unscrupulous products.
 Many studies and surveys of CBD products have found that vendors often misrepresent wildly the amount of CBD their product contains.
 This is why you should only purchase hemp-extract/CBD products from businesses that source their CBD and extracts only from 100% USDA Certified Organic Hemp.
-While CBD is a supplement and thus not regulated with the same stringent controls as prescription medications, the upper echelon of vendors will hold themselves accountable with their lab-testing and will happily provide a Certificate of Analysis certifying the content of any of their products.
+While CBD is a supplement and thus not regulated with the same stringent controls as prescription medications, the upper echelon of vendors will hold themselves accountable with their lab-testing and will happily provide a Certificate of Analysis or COA certifying the content of any of their products.
 We would highly advise that you not purchase any products advertised as containing CBD that does not include a Certificate of Analysis verifying the contents.
 This study from Leafly found an alarming level of inconsistency in the advertised and actual amounts of CBD in the products.
 The disparity was so much that this study grades CBD products as good that were found to have CBD within 20% of its' advertised range.
 You can wholly avoid this widespread industry problem by shopping at Clean Remedies for all your CBD edibles.
 They are a certified woman-owned business that only uses the highest quality hemp for their extracts.

 Are CBD Edibles Effective